A photography club has 20 cameras worth $20,000.

 Bite the bullet and get proper asset management software.

 Your equipment is valuable.
-Tracking it shouldn't be complicated.
+Tracking it should not be complicated.

 Pick something simple and start tracking today.